Wen Yang (Three Kingdoms): Service under the Jin dynasty

-Wen Yang continued serving under the Jin dynasty, which, in 266, replaced the state of Cao Wei after Sima Zhao's son, Sima Yan, forced the last Wei emperor Cao Huan to abdicate the throne in his favour.
-In 277, Wen Yang, who held the position of Protector of the Army Who Pacifies the Barbarians (平虜護軍), led Jin forces from Yong and Liang provinces to attack Xianbei forces led by Tufa Shujineng.
-He defeated them, forced some 200,000 Xianbei tribespeople to submit to the Jin dynasty, and became famous for his military exploits and martial prowess.
+Wen Yang continued serving under the Jin dynasty, which, in February 266, replaced the state of Cao Wei after Sima Zhao's son, Sima Yan, forced the last Wei emperor Cao Huan to abdicate the throne in his favour.
+In 275, Wen Yang, who held the position of Protector of the Army Who Pacifies the Barbarians (平虜護軍), led Jin forces from Yong and Liang provinces to attack tribal rebels led by the Xianbei, Tufa Shujineng.
+His forces intimidated the rebels, which prompted Shujineng and some 200,000 tribespeople to submit back to Jin.
+When Shujineng rebelled again in 277, Wen Yang inflicted him an early defeat.
+Due to his role in pacifying the rebellion, he became famous for his military exploits and martial prowess.

 Death

 During the Taikang era (280–289), Wen Yang was appointed Colonel of the Dongyi (東夷校尉).
 He visited Emperor Wu (Sima Yan) at his imperial court to bid the emperor farewell before leaving to assume office.
 However, Emperor Wu did not like Wen Yang after meeting him and found an excuse to remove him from his appointment.
-In 291, during the reign of Emperor Hui, after the regent Yang Jun was ousted from power, Zhuge Dan's maternal grandson, Sima Yao (司馬繇), the Duke of Dong'an (東安公), bore a grudge against Wen Yang for the downfall of his maternal grandfather so he falsely accused Wen Yang of plotting a rebellion with Yang Jun.
+In April 291, during the reign of Emperor Hui, after the regent Yang Jun was ousted from power, Zhuge Dan's maternal grandson and son of Sima Zhou, Sima Yao (司馬繇), the Duke of Dong'an (東安公), bore a grudge against Wen Yang for the downfall of his maternal grandfather so he falsely accused Wen Yang of plotting a rebellion with Yang Jun.
 Wen Yang was arrested and executed along with his family.